Motivic integration and Milnor fiber: Motivic Milnor fiber

 A similar construction at the level of $\ggk^{\flat ,\hat \delta}\Var_{\R}$ instead of $\ggk^{\hat \delta}\Var_{\R}$ yields a group homomorphism $\Xi^\flat : \ggk^{\flat ,\hat \delta}\Var_{\R} \fun \ggk^{\flat,\mu_2}{\RVar}$.

 In \cite{hru:loe:lef}, similar Grothendieck rings $\ggk^{\flat, \hat \mu}\Var_{\C}$, $\ggk^{\hat \mu}\Var_{\C}$ are defined for categories of varieties over $\C$.
-We summarize the situation in the diagram (\ref{tauhat:forget}), where the horizontal arrows are the obvious quotient maps, the first row of vertical arrows are obtained by taking real points, and the second row of vertical arrows are obtained by forgetting the antiholomorphic (that is, the real) structure.
+We summarize the situation in the diagram (\ref{tauhat:forget}), where the right column of horizontal arrows are the forgetful homomorphisms, the first row of vertical arrows are obtained by taking real points, and the second row of vertical arrows are obtained by forgetting the antiholomorphic (that is, the real) structure.
 This diagram does commute except for the upper left square: the two routes from $\ggk^{\flat,\hat \delta}\Var_{\R}$ to $\gsv$ are actually not identical (see Remark~\ref{mu2:failure}), and the construction below uses the one that passes through $\Xi$.

 \begin{rem}[Polynomial realizations] There is a unique ring homomorphism $\beta: \ggk \RVar \fun \Z[u]$ that coincides with the Poincar\'e polynomial $\sum_{i \in \N} \dim H_i(X,\F_2)u^i$ for compact nonsingular real varieties $X$; see \cite{mccrory:paru:virtual:poin}.
 Similarly, there is a unique group homomorphism